xquery/temporal-uri-scheme/draft-ietf-temporal-uri-scheme.md

 # The "temporal" URI Scheme

-The "temporal" URI scheme identifies a discrete point in time.
+The "temporal" URI scheme allows for the construction of a URI which represents a discrete point in time.

 ~~~ abnf
 temporal-URI    = termporal-scheme ":" dt